ARCLab-MIT/kspdg/README.md

 > :warning: **Troubleshooting**
 >
 > - Note that the `kspdg` library depends upon [astropy](https://www.astropy.org/), which in turn depends upon [pyerfa](https://github.com/liberfa/pyerfa)
+> - Note also that additionaly, our project includes extra dependencies beyond `kspdg`.
+One of them is [tiktoken](https://github.com/openai/tiktoken), which necessitates the [Rust compiler](https://www.rust-lang.org/tools/install).
 > - **FOR MAC USERS with M1 chipsets:** as of this writing, [pyerfa has not fully supported M1's arm64 architecture](https://github.com/liberfa/pyerfa/issues/83)
 > - This can lead to errors running `kspdg` such as
 >